0

 With love and deep respect for you, your student, Igor Aleshin.

 Aleshin does not demand that anyone be punished.
 He does not threaten to leave.
 He asks how he is supposed to go on living if the people around him lie and he neither wants nor knows how to lie.
 He adds that he found no justification for this in Baal HaSulam or Rabash.
-For a believing disciple, that is the heart of the matter: he sees a gap between what is preached from above and what is practiced below.
+For a believing student, that is the central problem: he sees a gap between what is preached from above and what is practiced below.

 Four lines instead of an answer

 Laitman replies the same day, at 10:41.
-Four lines.
-Not a single question about what is actually happening inside the system.
+Four lines, and not one question about what is actually happening inside the system.
 No request for clarification.
-No sign that the substance of the complaint interests him at all.
+No sign that the substance of the complaint interests him.

-Instead of an answer on the merits, Aleshin receives another operation: “Now say that everything you see, you see in your own distorted egoism, while around you is the Creator, who through the friends shows you who you really are.”
+Instead of an answer on the merits, Aleshin receives a formula: “Now say that everything you see, you see in your own distorted egoism, while around you is the Creator, who through the friends shows you who you really are.”

 Aleshin writes about what is happening around him.
 Laitman quickly moves the conversation inside Aleshin himself.
 The source of the problem is no longer the environment, the people, or the constant lying, but his own “distorted” perception.
-That is manipulation in its pure form.
-It looks like spiritual advice, but it works as the system’s defense.
+The move reads as spiritual advice, but it works as the system’s defense.

 Why the Bcc matters

-One more detail makes the episode even harder to read: the blind copy to alonrozbb@gmail.com.
-Formally, this is a personal appeal from a disciple to a teacher.
-In practice, another person is already sitting in the channel: Alon Rozenfeld.
+One detail makes the episode sharper: the blind copy to alonrozbb@gmail.com.
+Formally, this is a personal appeal from a student to a teacher.
+In practice, another person is already in the channel: Alon Rozenfeld.
+The student does not see him.

 How should I go on living?

 Aleshin’s question, “How should I go on living?”, remains unanswered.
-What he gets instead is a suggestion not to trust his own perception.
+He receives a reason not to trust himself.

-After documents like this, Laitman’s words about truth, care, spiritual honesty, and “the friends” cannot be taken on trust.
-They have to be checked against documents, correspondence, and the way the system behaves toward living people.
-This letter is one of those documents.
+After documents like this, Laitman’s words about truth, care, spiritual honesty and “friends” cannot be taken on trust.
+They have to be checked against documents, correspondence and the way the system behaves toward people who write to it.